sirmarcel/glp-archive/README.md

 ```
 Stress and heat flux via automatic differentiation
 by Marcel F. Langer, J. Thorben Frank, and Florian Knoop
+to be published in The Journal of Chemical Physics

 arXiv:2305.01401
+doi:10.1063/5.0155760
 ```

 This repository is available at [https://github.com/sirmarcel/glp-archive](https://github.com/sirmarcel/glp-archive).
 Selected versions are archived on Zenodo, under [doi:10.5281/zenodo.7852529](https://doi.org/10.5281/zenodo.7852529).